utcompling/Scalabha/doc/readme.txt

 =State 2: Token Files=
 During Transition A, each XML file is split into K token files, where K is the number of languages in the XML file (usually 2 or 3), named accordingly.
 The token files contain 1 line for each of the align blocks, and the sentences within the align blocks are delimited by <EOS> tags.
 These tags need to be removed before data releases, but they are neccessary for this process, so leave them for now.

+In this state, you'll want to do some extra validation of the token files.
+Ulf has provided a Perl script for this purpose: wildebeest.

+Commands:
+wildebeest.pl < path/to/filename.lang.tok

+Wildebeest will print a set of statistics about the token file you provide.
+You should pay special attention to the "unsplit punctuation" sections.
+These are not neccessarily problems, but they are meant to bring potential tokenization problems to the fore so that you can decide, for example, that "..." is ok while "said..." is not.
+The way to fix these problems is typically to correct typos in the source file and re-run tokenization.
+In the example, you would open the XML file, find "said...", and change it to "said ...".

 As noted above, the only valid way to create or modify token files is first to create or modify the XML files and then run Transition A.This ensures that our token files always have the same set of known properties, which is important for machine translation.

 =Transition B: TreeSeed=
 This transformation turns a token file into a set of L tree files, where L is the number of lines in the token file.
 I.e., there is one tree per tree file.
 Note that the treeseed command checks the output files to make sure there are no midifications to them before overwriting, so if you have make changes but still want to create a new file, rename or delete the original before running treeseed.

 Commands:
-scalabha treeseed /path/to/filename.tok     # turn this token file into a set of tree files.
+scalabha treeseed /path/to/filename.tok     # turn this token file into a set of tree files (the path can be relative)

 The output of this command is written to the {lang}/parsed/src/ directory.